Santiago Rodriguez (pianist): Background

 Rodriguez was born in Cárdenas, Cuba, and began piano studies at age four with Nelson DeBerge.
 When Rodriguez was eight years old, he and his brother became part of Project Peter Pan, a project sponsored by Catholic Charities which brought Cuban children to America during Fidel Castro’s regime.
 Although his parents originally thought that they would be quickly reunited, it took six years for the parents to immigrate to America.
 He continued his piano lessons while living in the orphanage in New Orleans supported by money that his mother had sewn in his coat.
 When he was ten years old, Rodriguez debuted with the New Orleans Symphony Orchestra performing Mozart's Piano Concerto No. 27.
-Rodriguez completed his Bachelor of Music degree with William Race at the University of Texas and the Master of Music degree with Adele Marcus at the Juilliard School.
+He entered Holy Cross School in eighth grade.
+Frank Mannino was Director of the Music Department.
+Richard Crosby was Director of the Glee Club.
+The Stage Band won first place at the Louisiana Tech Stage Band Festival.
+Santiago was named an all star.
+He graduated with the Holy Cross High School Class of 1969.
+Anthony Laciura and Dennis Assaf were classmates.
+Rodriquez completed his Bachelor of Music degree with William Race at the University of Texas and the Master of Music degree with Adele Marcus at the Juilliard School.
 After winning the silver medal at the Van Cliburn International Piano Competition in 1981, Rodriguez launched his international career.
 He has been featured on the ABC, NBC, PBS, CNN, BBC, CBC television networks.